UNSW-ZZSC9020/project/report/ZZSC9020_Template_GroupG.md

 # Introduction {.label:s-intro}

+There is a well known relationship between temperature and electricity demand.
+We are interested to find out whether how solar panel affect the demand.
 This R Markdown template can be used for the ZZSC9020 course report.
 You can incorporate R [@R] chunks and Python chunks that will be run on the fly.
 You can incorporate \LaTeX\ commands.

 \bigskip